 To learn about the origin of chokers, we’ll have to time travel to the ancient civilizations when the Egyptians and Mesopotamians reigned.
 During that time, chokers were considered to possess powers that could protect you from harm and evil.
-The Egyptians believed that the most important parts of the body including neck, wrists and the head required special protection.
+The Egyptians believed that the most critical parts of the body, including neck, wrists, and the head, required special protection.
 So, for them, it was not just about following a trend.
 Chokers then were mostly made of gold, as the color represented the skin of Ra, the sun god.
 Besides, these necklets were often worn as amulets carved in the shape of different gods.
-For instance, pregnant women wore hippopotamus charms which symbolized the hippopotamus goddess Taweret.
+For instance, pregnant women wore hippopotamus charms, which symbolized the hippopotamus goddess Taweret.
 It was believed that goddess Taweret was a protector of childbirth and provided security against everything that could cause harm.
 Similarly, to safeguard themselves from negative energy, women of this era donned different styles of chokers.
-It shows that for these people, wearing a choker served a deeper purpose and was an important part of their existence.
+It shows that for these people, wearing a choker served a deeper purpose and was an essential part of their existence.

 18th century: When Chokers become a mark of protest